-The following mitigation measure associated with noise would be applied to the proposed Project.
+The following mitigation measure associated with noise will be applied to the Project.

 MM NV-1: Reductions for Severe Noise Impacts.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure that sound insulation improvements will be installed in the residential properties that would be exposed to severe noise impacts.
-The goal of these improvements is to reduce the interior noise levels to below the 45 dBA Ldn noise threshold set by the U.S. Department of Housing and Urban Development.
+Prior to construction, SJRRC will ensure that sound insulation improvements will be installed in the residential properties that would be exposed to severe noise impacts.
+The goal of these improvements is to reduce the interior noise levels to below the 45 dBA L{dn} noise threshold set by the US Department of Housing and Urban Development.
 In addition to the façade improvements a form of fresh air exchange must be maintained.
 The air exchange can be achieved by installing an air conditioning unit for the residence.
 Sound insulation is normally only used on older dwellings with single-paned windows or in buildings with double-paned windows that are no longer effective because of leakage.
 Sound insulation testing would be conducted to determine the appropriate measures to improve the outdoor to indoor sound level reduction, such as improved windows, doors or vents.